python/editorial-board/content/expectations.md

 - Engage constructively with the wider documentation community (the [Documentation Working Group](https://github.com/python/docs-community), translation teams, and contributors).
-- Confirm annually whether they wish to continue serving, per PEP 732.

 ### What it means to lead a project